Trading causal order for locality

-In the multipartite case, our results allow us to reinterpret the phenomenon of quantum nonlocality without entanglement as an operational witness of noncausality that has a qualitatively different character than the violation of causal inequalities.
-This opens up several potential connections with the wider literature on quantum nonlocality without entanglement and calls for a deeper understanding of its connection with noncausality.
-Indeed, as we have demonstrated, these results also offer a route to constructing new instances of quantum nonlocality without entanglement.
-These instances are of relevance for quantum cryptography, {\it e.g.,\/}~in quantum data hiding~\cite{divincenzo2002}.
-We also know that in standard quantum theory, multiqubit instances of quantum nonlocality without entanglement are incapable of witnessing a strong form of nonclassicality, \textit{i.e.,} logical proofs of the Kochen-Specker theorem \cite{wright2021contextuality}, and it would be interesting to investigate the implications of this fact for (non)causality in the process-matrix framework \cite{oreshkov2012}.
-Similarly, higher-dimensional generalizations of multipartite quantum nonlocality without entanglement \cite{niset2006} could also inspire new types of noncausal classical processes.
+In the multipartite case, our results allow us to reinterpret the phenomenon of QNLWE as an operational witness of noncausality that has a qualitatively different character than the violation of causal inequalities.
+This opens up several potential connections with the wider literature on QNLWE and calls for a deeper understanding of its connection with noncausality.
+Indeed, as we have demonstrated, these results also offer a route to construct new instances of QNLWE.
+These instances are of relevance for quantum cryptography, {\it e.g.,\/}~in quantum data hiding~\cite{divincenzo2002}.\footnote{Let $S$ be such an ensemble constructed out of a Boolean $n$-party classical process without global past.
+Given an arbitrary bit string of length $n$, we can associate it to the corresponding quantum state in $S$ and distribute the qubits to the $n$ parties.
+For the parties, then, it is impossible to identify the bit-string unless they meet.} We also know that in standard quantum theory, multiqubit instances of QNLWE are incapable of witnessing a strong form of nonclassicality, \textit{i.e.,} logical proofs of the Kochen-Specker theorem \cite{wright2021contextuality}, and it would be interesting to investigate the implications of this fact for (non)causality in the process-matrix framework \cite{oreshkov2012}.
+Similarly, higher-dimensional generalizations of multipartite QNLWE~\cite{niset2006} could also inspire new types of noncausal classical processes.
+The domino states, however, suggest that a mapping from ensembles of QNLWE to noncausal classical processes is in general impossible.
 The bipartite case, together with other generalizations of our results in the multipartite setting---in particular, the gap between separable and LOCC operations---will be taken up in forthcoming work.

+The tradeoff between causal order and locality has also been studied in other senses.
+Costa de Beauregard~\cite{debeauregard1977} explains entanglement through retarded waves (see also Price~\cite{price1994}), and Deutsch's time-travel model~\cite{deutsch1991} can be turned into a local-realistic hidden-variable model for Bell correlations~\cite{baumeler2018a}.
+However, this latter approach---just as the results by Akibue \textit{et al.}~\cite{aok17}---diverts from the process-matrix framework, and therefore predicts non-linear statistics, allowing the possibility of detecting new physics locally.
+In contrast, processes from the process-matrix framework do not alter local physics by design, \textit{e.g.}, they do not allow signalling from the output of a party to its input.
+However, if one requires the correlations to be non-signaling under any choice of interventions, then unlike QNLWE, Bell nonlocality is unaffected by any relaxation in causal order that is consistent with the process-matrix framework.